iasanb/CS2/programming/day11/README.txt

 IGraphReader.java - An interface for classes that read in graphs DiGraphReader.java - The start of an implementation of IGraphReader graphfile.cs2 - A sample graph file containing 3 nodes and 3 edges

+Graph.java - implements IGraph interface, creates a graph Node.java - implements INode interface, creates the nodes of the graph Edge.java - implements IEdge interface, creates and edge and its source and destinations DoubleLinkList.java - Double Link List implemnetation DoubleLinkCell.java - Node logic for a double linked list IDLink.java - interface for a double link list IList.java - interface for a list